Professor Fanuel Tagwira Biography: Wife, Children, Education, Career -Pindula, Local Knowledge

 Fanuel Tagwira was an Endowed Chair Professor of Agronomy at Africa University.
 He served as Dean of the Faculty of Agriculture and Natural Resources and then Vice-Chancellor of Africa University.
 After retiring from the Vice-Chancellor position, Tagwira was a Sabbatical Professor at Purdue University in the United States.

-Professor Tagwira is a founding staff member of Africa University.
+Professor Tagwira is a founding staff member of Africa University (AU).
+He joined AU in August 1992 as the first full-time academic member of staff in the new Faculty of Agriculture and Natural Resources (FANR) where he started as a senior lecturer before rising to professorial rank.[3]
 Prior to joining Africa University, Fanuel Tagwira was an Agricultural Scientist and Head of Soil Fertility and Plant Nutrition. in the then Ministry of Agriculture.
 He served the Ministry of Agriculture for 10 years.

 He has published several scientific papers in local and international journals and has also published book chapters in soil fertility and environmental science.
 Professor Tagwira is a Fellow of the Zimbabwe Academy of Sciences, a Fellow of the Leadership for Environment and Development and sits on the boards of a number of Local and International Research Organizations.
 Fanuel Tagwira was the Chair of the Center for Agricultural Research and Development in Southern Africa (CARDESSA) based at SADC headquarters.
 He is a former board member of the Forum for Agricultural Research in Africa (FARA).